coallege/Fa20.CIS.D035A.62Z/labs/lab1/5.22/README.md

 javac *.java
 ```

-What is one supposed to put in here?
+What else should I add?
-Some UML diagrams for the suits?
+A UML diagram for the suits?

 ![](uml.png)